fjames86/pounds/README.md

 ## 3. Notes

-The primary development platform was SBCL on Windows.
-I've also used it on Linux without trouble.
+The primary development platform was SBCL on Windows but it should also work on Linux.
+It may work on other unix-like platforms but
+I've not tested it there.

 ## License